hsgubert/cassandra_migrations/README.md

 A gem to manage Cassandra database schema for Rails.
 This gem offers migrations and environment specific databases out-of-the-box for Rails users.

+This enables you to use Cassandra in an organized way, combined with your ActiveRecord relational database.

 _There has not yet been a stable release of this project._

 # Requirements